-CUC's installed generating capacity on December 31, 2014 was 131.65 MW, down from 149.54 MW as at December 31, 2013 owing to the retirement of 17.89 MW of generation in early 2014.
-In addition to the installed generating capacity, the Company is also currently utilizing 8.25 MW of temporary generation.
+CUC's installed generating capacity on December 31, 2015 was 131.65 MW.
+In addition to the installed generating capacity, the Company is also currently utilizing 7.25 MW of temporary generation and, as discussed further below, is expected to utilize 39.7 MW of further generating capacity by June 2016.
+This temporary generation complements the existing installed generation and helps to ensure continuity of supply until the installation of the firm capacity.
+CUC understands that reliability of service is critical to Grand Cayman's continued growth and development.

 The Company is reliant on diesel generation units and related equipment with long useful lives to meet customer demand.
 Accordingly, to ensure the continued performance of the physical assets and reliable customer service, the Company determines expenditures that must be made to maintain and replace the assets in accordance with manufacturer's specifications as well as industry standards.